The Complete Pacific Crest Trail Gear List

 Read More: How to Choose the Best Backpacking Sleeping Pad

-Trekking Poles: Black Diamond Alpine Carbon Cork Trekking Poles – Still using to this day & LOVE.
+Trekking Poles: Black Diamond Alpine FLZ Trekking Poles – I used a similar pair of Black Diamond trekking poles on the trail & loved the quality.
 I lost a section of one pole early on, and Black Diamond mailed me a replacement part on the trail.
 I’m a big fan of cork handles vs. foam handles.
 If you are looking for a more budget-friendly option or prefer foam handles, the Black Diamond Distance Carbon Z Trekking Poles are comparable.
-Don’t skimp on quality for trekking poles; you need poles that are strong and durable, especially if you’re going to be hiking in deep snow in the Sierras.
+Don’t skimp on quality for trekking poles; you need poles that are strong and durable, especially if you’re going to be hiking in deep snow in the Sierras—I saw lots of people with lower quality broke trekking poles.

 Pack Cover & Liner: ULA Pack Cover & a heavy duty trash bag liner- Definitely needed my cover in Washington.
 The trash bag liner was great for town stops.
 I could easily pull everything out of my bag, shake it out & even use the trash bag as a laundry bag.I packed extra liners in my resupply boxes to periodically swap out.